gamesmessiah/bones.vim/README.md

 :BonesLayoutLeft

-N/A

-Normal

 (v1.2) Inserts flexbox layout with a left sidebar.

 :BonesLayoutTop

-N/A

-Normal

 (v1.2) Inserts flexbox layout with a top nav bar.

 :BonesTagList

-<Leader>t

-Normal

 Opens the numbered tag insertion menu.

-N/A

-<Leader>w

-Visual

-Wraps selection in a custom tag.

-N/A

-<Leader>c

-Normal

-Toggles comment on current line.

-N/A

-<Leader>c

-Visual

-Toggles comments on selection.

-*Note: The default <Leader> key in Vim is \ (backslash).

 🩺 About the Name
 -----------------